Da-Real-Kryall/Mandelbrot-Viewer/readme.md

 * '`q`' will quit the program.
 * '`-`' and '`=`' will squeeze and stretch your perspective vertically; to compensate for string characters usually being taller than they are wide.
 * [`Arrow keys`] will move the perspective in their respective cardinal directions.
-* Scrolling will zoom in and out
+* Scrolling will zoom in and out.
 * Left clicking will shift perspective towards the location that was clicked.

 ##### **Disclaimer:** The zooming is not infinite; due to the finite accuracy of the variables used for calculations the image will eventually go pixelated.